-Member organization of RENATE, alone or/and in collaboration with the Police, lead/initiate and perform rescue operations for victims of human trafficking.
+Member organizations of RENATE initiate and perform rescue operations for victims of human trafficking, alone or in collaboration with the Police.
 Since human trafficking has many faces, rescue operations are a great a challenge.
 Forced labor for example involves people in different parts of the world and it can be be eradicated by concerted campaigns involving both the public and private sectors worldwide.
 According to the International Labor Organization — the amount of money involved per year from the assets collected from human trafficking and modern slavery is said to be about $180 billion, half of which is generated through sex trafficking.

 The level of people involved in the sex industry around the world, at the present time, is probably the highest ever, and it cannot be maintained without human trafficking.
 There must be a critical focus on the fact that many of those involved are among the most degraded and confined of any human beings, making them — in terms of loss of human dignity and freedom — amongst the poorest of the poor.
 Gus Lubin, on the 17 January, 2012, mentioned this in an article in Business Insider.
 “There Are 42 Million Prostitutes in the World, and here’s where they live”.

 Once rescued, women are provided with medical care, legal services and the possibility to

 to return to their country according to the conditions offered in the country in which the rescue took place.

 One of the greatest risks occurs when the rescue takes place after a police raid to locate illegal immigrants.
 In this situation, the captive person can be held in a prison for immigrants until proven to be a victim of human trafficking.
 Since they are locked up with the traffickers, the victims may return to slave status